 This new text input system is an evolutionary jump in writing.
 It uses a specialized stroke formula that provides the lowest potential for error at the fastest input speed.
 A highly practical and useful tool for the modern world.
 Ciphryx will prove to be a system of text input well suited for the multitasking classroom.
 Unlike the virtual keyboard, it is an high endurance system that requires very little eye/hand coordination and can, with practice, be written blind.
 Something one couldn't even imagine saying about the eye intensive virtual keyboard or natural handwriting recognition.r.

 It doesn't take long to get acquainted with this revolutionary text input method and there is no time frame required to become a Ciphryx master.
 You can take a month or a year.
+The more you use it, the faster you will be able to write and the fewer errors you will make.
 This version is specifically designed for English writers.
 Read the FAQs and Stroke pages for more info.

-It's free to download and right now, is very inexpensive to purchase (It's almost free for the holiday season).
-You'll find it easier to write than print or cursive and will be surprised once you get the hang of it.
+It's free to download and right now, is very inexpensive to purchase (As a promotion it's almost free for the holiday season) Price goes back up Feb.
+1. You'll find it easier to write than print or cursive and will be surprised once you get the hang of it.
 Your error rate, can be extremely low.
 The input speed is high. and its user interface does not obscure a large portion of the screen as other forms of tablet text input.
 And again, its feel comes so close to familiar English that you will find it quite remarkable.
 There will be some text input situations in which only the Ciphryx system can do an adequate job.